iandexter/iandexter.github.com/resume/resume-iandexter.md

 * Developed and maintained the company intranet using Apache, PHP and MySQL, with a content management system running on Drupal.

-### National Irrigation Administration, Science City of Munoz
+### Community relations / information assistant -- February 1999 to March 2002
-**Community relations / information assistant** -- February 1999 to March 2002
+National Irrigation Administration, Science City of Mu&ntilde;oz

 Implemented the public information infrastructure for the Casecnan Multipurpose Irrigation and Power Project (CMIPP) and frequently assigned to IT-related activities.
 The CMIPP is NIA's flagship project in provisioning irrigation services to northern Central Luzon, and supplementary power to the Luzon grid of the National Power Corporation.